 16. Never let your knife sit with food residue.

 High acidic drinks and foods containing salt can corrode the metal.
 So cleaning and drying straight after is the way to go.
+This is again something that makes your knife rust.

 17. Never leave your blades near the edge of the counter.